Project: "Proteomic approach to recognition of targets of antineoplastic activity of AMPK-induced agents in breast cancer MCF-7 cells"

 We have therefore hypothesized that induction of AMPK can stimulate apoptosis in tumour cells by a cascade of processes involving up-regulation of PRODH/POX expression and ROS production under proline availability.
 The purpose of this project is to build a case for the presented hypothesis and to evaluate the effect of AMPK activation on the signalling pathways and amino acids profile involved in apoptosis/autophagy regulation in wild type breast cancer MCF-7 cells and the cell line with knock-down PRODH/POX.

 The impact of AMPK-inducing agents on cell viability, DNA biosynthesis, cell growth, collagen biosynthesis, prolidase activity and PRODH/POX expression are evaluated in wild-type MCF-7 cells and PRODH/POX-knock down MCF-7 cells as well as the effect of AMPK-inducing agents on expression of apoptosis/autophagy markers in both cell lines are analysed by Western blot and immunocytochemistry.
 Profiles of selected amino acids in these cells treated with AMPK-inducing agents are evaluated by LCMS.

-- Expected impact of the research project on the development of science, civilization and society
+- Expected impact of the research project on the development of science, civilization and the society

 This project aims to clarify the molecular mechanism of anti-cancer action of AMPK-inducing agents (e.g. metformin, thiazolidinothiones) in the experimental model of breast cancer cells.
-The biological effects of AMPK-inducing agents on breast cancer cells will be assessed with respect to the potential use in development of a new targeted cancer pharmacotherapy.
+The biological effects of AMPK-inducing agents on breast cancer cells will be assessed in the perspective of potential use in development of new targeted cancer pharmacotherapy.
 Knowing the target of antineoplastic action of these agents allows to improve the pharmacotherapy of cancer.